segmentio/segment-docs/src/engage/audiences/computed-traits.md

 3. Select the **Builder** tab and make your edits.
 4. Select **Save Computed Trait** to confirm your edits.

 Engage then processes your Trait edits.
 While the edit task runs, the trait remains locked and you can't make further changes.
-Once Engage has finished incorporating your changes, you'll be able to access your updated Trait.

-Use the Overview page to view trait details and [compute status](/docs/engage/audiences/#compute-statuses).
-For real-time traits, click **Refresh Trait** to see the current number of users with the trait.
+Once Engage incorporates your changes, you'll be able to access your updated Trait.
+Use the Overview page to view Trait details and refresh user counts for real-time computations.

 ## Accessing your Computed Traits using the Profiles API